 Easter Island's statues are famous.
 Towering stone figures against the island's green landscape, they've inspired replica statues in Japan and emojis on smartphones around the world.
-As correspondent Anderson Cooperthere are at least 1,000 moai scattered across the Pacific island, each of which represents an ancestor of the local population, the Rapa Nui.
+As correspondent Anderson Cooper reports this week on 60 Minutes, there are at least 1,000 moai scattered across the Pacific island, each of which represents an ancestor of the local population, the Rapa Nui.

 Even though the Rapa Nui still believe the moai represent their family lines—and give off a mystical force called mana—they stopped building the statues centuries ago.

 "Why did the Rapa Nui stop building the moai?
-That is a very good question," Cooper told 60 Minutes Overtime's Ann Silvio.
+That is a very good question," Cooper told 60 Minutes Overtime.
 "And it's not a question, I think, that there's any clear or one answer to."

-Cooper and his producer, Keith Sharman, spoke with a local Rapa Nui historian to explore some of the theories.
+Cooper and his producer, Keith Sharman, spoke with local Rapa Nui historian Cristián Moreno Pakarati to explore some of the theories.

 Another potential reason the Rapa Nui stopped building moai was a rise in the Birdman cult.
 Living on an isolated island without large mammals or reptiles, Rapa Nui came to revere what animal they did see: birds.
 Over time, as Moreno Pakarati explained, birds became the medium through which the island's ancestors manifested to the people, rather than the stone moai.